bfruin/baseurl/README.md

 baseurl
 =======

-Simple Perl script to get the base URL of a (tiny) URL.
+Simple Perl script to get the base URL of a URL (i.e., a redirect or tiny).

 To get the base URL simply execute: